arpitbbhayani/knowledge-base/system-design/206/README.md

 ## What is authorization?

-It is all about managing fine-grained control over different entities, example:
+It is all about managing fine-grained control over different entities, for example:

 - can user A edit comment C?
 - can user B access hotels in region R?